YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 10-crop testing will increase the accuracy about 1%~2%, but increase inference cost by 10 times.
 Most works does not use it in their experiment.
-We just use 10-crop testing in our experiment of resnet50.
+In our experiment, we just use 10-crop testing for resnet50. spectral-ResNet50-sub4 achieve a relative high accuracy that 78.63 %.
+Without 10-crop testing, the accuracy of spectral-ResNet34-sub16 close to baseline, and drop of 1.35 % to accuracy with 10-crop testing.

 ## ImageNet-21K [2]